tarekziade/pywebnn/README.md

 The intent is educational: to explore how a WebNN graph builder might look, experiment with device selection (CPU/GPU/NPU), and compare a dynamic Python runtime with a statically compiled Rust backend.

+## Implemented operators

+Both backends currently support the following operations:

+- `input` and `constant` operands for feeding graph values.
+- Elementwise math: `add`, `clamp`, activation functions (`relu`, `sigmoid`, `tanh`), and `softmax`.
+- Linear algebra: `matmul`.
+- Convolutional ops: `conv2d` (NCHW inputs, OIHW filters, optional bias), `maxPool2d`, and `averagePool2d`.
+- Tensor transforms: `reshape`, `transpose`, and `concat`.

+Every op listed above has at least one WPT-derived test vector in `tests/data/` and is exercised via the conformance suites in `tests/test_matmul.py` and `tests/test_wpt_ops.py`.

+## Missing pieces

+This is not a complete WebNN implementation.
+Notable omissions include:

+- Many WebNN ops (e.g., `batchNormalization`, `gather`, `slice`, `element-wise` variations, activation/broadcast variants beyond the basics).
+- Advanced conv2d features such as NHWC inputs, HWIO filters, fused activations, automatic padding modes beyond the simple SAME/VALID that the Rust backend understands.
+- Tensor layout/quantization controls, operand type promotion, and shape inference logic from the spec.
+- Execution features like streaming inputs, tensor views, memory planning, and async graph execution.

+Extending the operator surface is straightforward: add the op to `webnn/__init__.py`, teach the Rust backend how to evaluate it, and port the corresponding WPT vectors into `tests/data/` so both backends stay in sync.